Pianist Dedicates Music To Indigenous People Who Inspired Him - UrduPoint

 "It was like coming home," he recalled, wearing the Indigenous-style shirt and traditional sandals that he now prefers to Western attire.

 "The people that are most revered here are the musicians.
-They stand in high honor like the shamans," he said.
+They stand in high honour like the shamans," he said.

 The mountainous corner of Chihuahua state is part of the notorious "Golden Triangle," a region with a history of marijuana and opium poppy production as well as drug cartel violence.